Love with Flaws

 Love with Flaws (Korean: 하자있는 인간들) is a 2019 South Korean television series starring Oh Yeon-seo, Ahn Jae-hyun, Kim Seul-gi, Gu Won, and Heo Jung-min.
 Produced by AStory, it aired on MBC on Wednesdays and Thursdays at 21:00 (KST) from November 27, 2019, to January 16, 2020.

 Synopsis

-A romantic comedy story about two imperfect people who fell in love with each other.
-The female protagonist Joo Seo-yeon, who hates men with pretty faces believing that good looking men are nothing but trouble, basing it on her experiences growing up with her three good looking brothers, the male protagonist Lee Kang-woo, who have misconceptions about her at first, and how the people with flaws get over their prejudice.
+This is a romantic comedy story about two imperfect people who fall in love with each other.
+The female protagonist, Joo Seo-yeon, hates men with pretty faces.
+Based on her experience of growing up with her three good looking brothers, she believes that good looking men are nothing but trouble.
+The male protagonist, Lee Kang-woo, initially has misconceptions about her.